motionbug/terraform-provider-jamfplatform/README.md

 ## Feedback & Discussion

 Please contact the project principles via [GitHub Issues](https://github.com/Jamf-Concepts/terraform-provider-jamfplatform/issues).

 The Jamf Terraform community has discussions in #terraform-provider-jamfpro on [MacAdmins Slack](https://www.macadmins.org/).

-&nbsp;

-*Copyright 2025, Jamf Software LLC.*
+This channel is primarily focused on discussion and community support relating to the [jamfpro](https://github.com/deploymenttheory/terraform-provider-jamfpro) provider that is owned and maintained by our friends, [Deployment Theory](https://github.com/deploymenttheory).

 ## Included components